 Perfect Winter Remodeling Projects

 - Foundation: Settling and landscape problems can lead to cracks in your foundation which can cause flooding.
-While repairing your foundation might not have the impressive before and after pictures of other remodeling projects, a dry foundation can bring peace of mind.
-While it may seem winter is a bad time of year to focus on foundation work, frozen grounds and colder temperature can make digging and concrete pouring easier than in hot humid temps.
-So as long as there’s no snow on the ground and the weather conditions aren’t too harsh, winter could be a great time to dig in.
+Repairing your foundation might not have the impressive before and after pictures of other remodeling projects, a dry foundation can bring peace of mind.
+As long as there isn’t snow on the ground and weather conditions aren’t too harsh, winter could be a great time to dig in.

 - Kitchens and bathrooms: Kitchens and bathrooms often give the most return on your investment, which make them high on most people’s remodeling to-do lists.
 The payoff is big not only in resale value but also day-to-day use.
-As great as these two rooms can turn out after a face lift, they do come at a cost.
-By avoiding the spring increases of products, materials, and labor, you can stretch your budget in the winter to get the kitchen or bathroom of your dreams.
+Try avoiding the spring price increases of materials and labor, you can stretch your budget in the winter to get the kitchen or bathroom of your dreams.